jdnichollsc/adventure-closure/README.md

 - [x] Enable CORS to allow access to a list of domains for restricted resources.
 - [x] Add default data (Businesses, Managers, etc) with database migrations.
 - [x] Use `Websockets` to have a real-time communication with a Event-driven architecture.
+- [ ] Enable hiring managers to run business automatically.
+- [ ] Add login/register screens or use Facebook Instant games instead to authenticate users.
+- [ ] Load the info of the current user (Endpoints already exist)
+- [ ] Enable buttons purchasing a new business and improve the user experience/gamification.
-- [ ] Use `Atlasses` instead of `sprites-sheets` to reduce memory and bandwidth loading textures.
+- [ ] Use `Atlasses` instead of images or `sprites-sheets` to reduce memory and bandwidth loading textures.
-- [ ] Use functional programming (Option, Either, etc) for handling exceptions instead of try/catch.
 - [ ] Use `RxJS` for Observer pattern handling requests, events, etc.
 - [ ] Manage game scaling and use `media queries` to support multiple resolutions and devices.
 - [ ] Use `Facebook Instant Games` SDK to integrate services like In-App Purchase and distribute the game in multiple platforms.
-- [ ] Use `Gitflow` workflow for better branching process.
 - [ ] Use a multi-package repository for shared logic between front-end and back-end (Lerna, etc).
 - [ ] Use `Cloud Storage` to store assets like images, audios, etc to be accessed via HTTPs with security mechanisms to control access to data (Google Cloud Storage, AWS S3, Azure Blob Storage, etc).
 - [ ] Use `Secrets Manager` to retrieve database credentials, API keys, etc to avoid hardcoded credentials.